mbroz/cryptsetup/README.md

 Required packages
 -----------------
 All distributions provide cryptsetup as distro package.
-If you need to compile cryptsetup youfself, some packages are required for compilation.
+If you need to compile cryptsetup yourself, some packages are required for compilation.
 Please always prefer distro specific build tools to manually configuring cryptsetup.
 For available compile options, check ``configure --help`` for more info.
 If you are using a git snapshot, you need to generate a configure script with ``autogen.sh`` script.

 Here is the list of packages needed for the compilation of project for particular distributions: